facebookincubator/MCGrad/website/docs/methodology.md

 # Methodology

-This page provides an overview of how MCBoost works under the hood.
+This page provides an overview of how MCGrad works under the hood.

-## The Multi-Calibration Problem
+## The Multicalibration Problem

 Traditional calibration ensures that predictions match outcomes globally:
 ```
 E[Y | f(X) = p] = p
 ```

-Multi-calibration extends this to segments:
+Multicalibration extends this to segments:
 ```
 E[Y | f(X) = p, g(X) = v] = p  for all functions g
 ```

 Where `g(X)` represents any segment defined by the features.

-## MCBoost Algorithm
+## MCGrad Algorithm

-MCBoost uses gradient boosting (LightGBM) to iteratively improve calibration across segments:
+MCGrad uses gradient boosting (LightGBM) to iteratively improve calibration across segments:

 1. **Initialize** - Start with the base model predictions
 2. **Iterate** over boosting rounds: